Unification of Decoupling Limits in String and M-theory

-where $a = 2\,, \cdots, \, p+1$\,.
-In the $\omega \rightarrow \infty$ limit, the light excitations are F1-D$p$ bound states.
+the light excitations are F1-D$p$ bound states.
 Heuristically, this limit corresponds to a critical F1-D$p$ background.
-T-dualizing the longitudinal $x^1$ isometry asscociated with the Vielbein $\tau^1$ in MM$p$T leads to DLCQ M$p$T. MM$p$T can be viewed as the DLCQ of the DLCQ of IIA/IIB, while M$p$T is the DLCQ of IIA/IIB.
+T-dualizing a longitudinal $x^1$ isometry asscociated with the F1 direction in MM$p$T leads to DLCQ M$p$T. MM$p$T can be viewed as the DLCQ of the DLCQ of IIA/IIB, while M$p$T is the DLCQ of IIA/IIB.